-Vote By Internet: To vote now by Internet, go to www.proxyvote.com.
-Have the information that is printed in the box marked by the arrow \rightarrow XXXX XXXX (located on the following page) available and follow the instructions.
+During The Meeting: Go to www.virtualshareholdermeeting.com/SMG.
+Have the information that is printed in the box

 Vote By Mail: You can vote by mail by requesting a paper copy of the materials, which will include a proxy card.